How It works

 Like other health research, there is no guarantee that this study will result in any significant breakthroughs.

-Sequence Bio’s Chief Scientific Officer, Michael S. Phillips, PhD, is the Principal Investigator of the study.
-Sequence Bio’s Director of Research, Gerald Mugford, PhD, and Dr. Dennis O’Keefe are the Co-Principal Investigators.
+Sequence Bio’s Director of Research, Gerald Mugford, PhD, and Dr. Dennis O’Keefe are the Co-Principal Investigators of the study.

 How our research works

 With less than half a teaspoon of your saliva (spit), we can extract your DNA and begin to learn about your genetic makeup with a process called genotyping.